indielab/raix/README.md

 Understanding how to use discrete AI components in otherwise normal code is key to productively leveraging Raix, and the subject of a book written by Raix's author Obie Fernandez, titled [Patterns of Application Development Using AI](https://leanpub.com/patterns-of-application-development-using-ai).
 You can easily support the ongoing development of this project by buying the book at Leanpub.

-At the moment, Raix natively supports use of either OpenAI or OpenRouter as its underlying AI provider.
-Eventually you will be able to specify your AI provider via an adapter, kind of like ActiveRecord maps to databases.
-Note that you can also use Raix to add AI capabilities to non-Rails applications as long as you include ActiveSupport as a dependency.
-Extracting the base code to its own standalone library without Rails dependencies is on the roadmap, but not a high priority.
+Raix 2.0 is powered by [RubyLLM](https://github.com/crmne/ruby_llm), giving you unified access to OpenAI, Anthropic, Google Gemini, and dozens of other providers through OpenRouter.
+Note that you can use Raix to add AI capabilities to non-Rails applications as long as you include ActiveSupport as a dependency.

 ### Chat Completions